jagadeshchilla/medical_ai_agent/README.md

    ```

 6. **Access the Application**
+   - **Live App**: Visit [https://medicalschedulingagent.streamlit.app](https://medicalschedulingagent.streamlit.app) to use the deployed version
-   - Open your browser to `http://localhost:8501`
+   - **Local Development**: Open your browser to `http://localhost:8501` for local development
    - Start interacting with the Medical Appointment Scheduling Agent

 ---